mengbinhao/jack-note/docs/english/everyday.md

   > How dare you?
 You hae no right to do something

 - interview
+  > I graduated from xxx University with a Bachelor's/Master's/PHD degree in (major) in (year).
+I started off my career as (this position) with XYZ company
+  > I was in charge of script writing, as well as ...
+  > I also assisted with ...
+  > I was responsible for ...
+  > My duties include ...
+  > I have 10 years of experience in xxx, During the past 10 yeas, I was lucky to have participated/ be part of many cool/exiting/groundbreaking projects
+  > I was in that position for 2 years.
+Then I went on to be the xxx for xxx company
+  > After the implementation of the new system, we saw a 2% increase in customer conversion rate
+  > I have a hard time balancing work and life.
+I work too hard sometimes
   > Prior to the role of marketing manager, I worked as ... for 5 years
-  > I have 10 years of experience in xxx, During the past 10 yeas, I was lucky to have participated/ be part of many cool/exiting/groundbreaking projects
+  > Like I said, I was in charge of ... for 3 years.
+I can hit tge ground running it.
+I know a great deal about something.
+So based on all that, I think this position is right up my alley and I have a lot to offer to your company
   > One of the most lessons I've learned in the past 10 years of being in this field is that effective communication is the key to the success of any projects
   > I know you're looking for who can effective manage this team, I believe that I align with what you're looking for
   > I've always been interested in this field